 For more than four decades, Wong, Chang & Yang LLP has provided legal representation to clients in Oakland and throughout the Bay Area.
 Here we provide some basic answers to frequently asked questions.
 To learn more about our services for any type of case, please contact the firm and schedule a consultation with one of our experienced lawyers.
-We speak Mandarin, Cantonese, Burmese, and English.
+We speak Mandarin, Cantonese, Vietnamese, and English.

 1. How are you compensated for working on my case? 你們的律師費是怎麼收取？